WebAssembly/component-model/design/mvp/CanonicalABI.md

 Variants are stored using the `|`-separated list of `defaults-to` cases built by `case_label_with_default` (above) to iteratively find a matching case (which validation guarantees will succeed).
-While this code appears to do O(n) string matching, a normal implemention can statically fuse `store_variant` with its matching `load_variant` to ultimately build a dense array that maps producer's case indices to the consumer's case indices.
+While this code appears to do O(n) string matching, a normal implementation can statically fuse `store_variant` with its matching `load_variant` to ultimately build a dense array that maps producer's case indices to the consumer's case indices.
 ```python